SchedCtl(), SchedCtl_r()

 SchedCtl_r()

 EOK is returned on success.
 This function does NOT set errno.
-If an error occurs, any of the error codes listed in the command descriptions above may be returned.
+If an error occurs, any value from the Errors section below may be returned.

 Classification: